Delemangi/synthra/docs/DOCUMENTATION.md

 FastAPI implements the ASGI specification for Python web servers, and so it needs an ASGI server to run the application.
 We are using [Uvicorn](https://github.com/encode/uvicorn).

 The frontend application it built using [SvelteKit](https://github.com/sveltejs/kit), which is a web framework for building single page apps or server side rendering.
-It also includes a built in folder based router.
+It also includes built-in folder based routing.

 The data is persisted into the [PostgreSQL](https://github.com/postgres/postgres) relational database, using the ORM and migration technologies from above.